 This is where your Amazon seller reputation comes into play.
 You need to be actively encouraging customers to not only review the products they purchased but their experience shopping with you as well.
 If it comes down to the same product at the same price, a better seller reputation can win you sales.

 You might immediately be saying “But who has time to request emails from every customer?
 And aren’t most feedback management software’s crazy expensive?”
 You’d be right when discussing most of them, but here at ShippingEasy we make it…well…easy.
-Our Amazon Feedback Management tool lets you send beautiful, automated follow-up emails post-purchase to request either seller or product reviews.
-The best part, there’s a feedback management dashboard that makes it quick and simple to monitor your reputation.
+Our Amazon Feedback Requests tool lets you send beautiful, automated follow-up emails post-purchase to request either seller or product reviews.
+You can even customize the email templates and send times to match your brand and product lifecycle.

 Perhaps something went awry during an order and you received a less-than-stellar review.
 In this dashboard, you will see the review pop up and be able to quickly address the situation.
 As it turns out, a negative review isn’t always a bad thing.